-Bad sway link symptoms
+Bad sway link symptoms — causes and fixes

 A sway bar is a thin piece of tubular metal bolted to the suspension on each side of the vehicle.
 It is responsible for distributing the weight of your vehicle to both sides of the suspension.
 It connects the wheels on opposite sides of the car.

 If your car moves through a turn, the sway bar keeps the vehicle level by reducing body roll through the transfer of car weight to the outside wheels.
 The sway bar also maintains solid contact with the road’s surface through the compression of the suspension parts on the inside wheels.
 It can get broken or damaged and can significantly affect the handling of your vehicle.